-Hot-dip galvanizing is the process of immersing steel in a bath of molten zinc to produce a corrosion resistant coating.
-During the time the the steel is submerged in zinc, a metallurgical reaction, called a diffusion process, occurs between the iron in the steel and the zinc.
+Hot-dip galvanizing is the process of passing steel through zinc pot to produce a corrosion resistant coating.
+Once coated, the steel runs through a set of air knives which blow away the excess coating.
 As a result, a coating forms on all surfaces, and attains a uniform thickness throughout the part.

 While there are many different ways steel can be galvanized, the process is inherently simple, and includes three general steps: surface preparation, galvanizing, and post-treatment.

 The purpose of surface preparation is to clean the steel by removing all oxides and contaminating residuals.
 This is done because zinc will not react with unclean steel.